-In addition, if the amount billed by the non-network provider is greater than the non-network provider reimbursement amount, the non-network provider will likely bill you for the difference.
+Except in the circumstances subject to the protections described in Surprise Billing Protections, if the amount billed by the non-network provider is greater than the non-network provider reimbursement amount, the non-network provider will likely bill you for the difference.
 This difference may be substantial, and it is in addition to any coinsurance or deductible amount you may be responsible for according to the terms described in this plan.
 Furthermore, such difference will not be applied toward the out-of-pocket maximum described in What's Covered and How Much Will I Pay.
 Additionally, you will owe these amounts regardless of whether you previously reached your out-of-pocket maximum with amounts paid for other services.
 As a result, the amount you will be required to pay for services received from a non-network provider will likely be much higher than if you had received services from a network provider.